pydata/xarray/doc/internals.rst

 - ``decode_coords=None``

-These keyword arguments are explicitly defined in Xarray :py:meth:`~xarray.open_dataset` signature.
+These keyword arguments are explicitly defined in Xarray :py:func:`~xarray.open_dataset` signature.
 Xarray will pass them to the backend only if the User sets a value different from ``None`` explicitly.
 Your backend can also take as input a set of backend-specific keyword arguments.
 All these keyword arguments can be passed to